-The amplifier has a 0 to $V{CC} - 1.4V$ common mode input range and an output swing range of 0 to $V{CC} - 1.2V$.
+The differential amplifier has an output swing range of 0V to $V{CC}-1.2V$ .
 The output uses an NPN emitter follower without any internal pull-down current.
 A DC resistive load to ground is required in order to sink current.